 Punitive damages are damages collected to deter the defendant from engaging in the same type of conduct that caused the injury.
 If the compensatory damages are to “pay back the plaintiff,” then punitive damages are to “punish the defendant.”
 Also they help in limiting future cases of the same nature from other possible defendants.

 Punitive damages will vary form state-to-state and case-to-case.
-Your personal injury attorney will be able to better estimate the amount you can ask for.
+Your personal injury lawyer will be able to better estimate the amount you can ask for.